JoeyMckenzie/realworld-rust-axum-sqlx/README.md

 If you're starting the application for the first time, it will attempt to seed a bit of data that is also used for testing.

-## Running integration tests

-The Postan integration tests are

 ## TODO

 There's a lot more unit tests to write...